pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Precision.rst

 Precise interactive placement can be tedious, so |appname| offers extra help for some operations using :newterm:`targets`.
 A target is a 3D object that you can place in the scene to affect future operations.
+Targets can be used to transfer information from one object to another, such as position, orientation, or size.
+This can be very useful, for example, to align objects precisely.

 There are two targets available in the application:

   - The :newterm:`Point Target` represents a :emphasis:`position` (the base
     sphere) and a :emphasis:`direction` (the arrow).